Everolimus-Eluting Platinum Chromium Coronary Stent System

 Oral Antiplatelet Therapy

 Continuation of combination treatment with aspirin and a P2Y12 inhibitor after PCI appears to reduce major adverse cardiac events.
-On the basis of randomized clinical trial protocols, secondary prevention measures and expert consensus opinion, aspirin 81 mg daily should be given indefinitely after PCI.
-Likewise, a P2Y12 inhibitor should be given daily for at least 12 months in patients who are not at high risk of bleeding.
-Full guidelines are provided at the following website: http:// content.onlinejacc.org/cgi/content/full/j.jacc.2011.08.007v1 It is very important that the patient is compliant with the post-procedural antiplatelet recommendations.
+On the basis of randomized clinical trials and the 2016 ACC/AHA guidelines, aspirin 81 mg daily should be given indefinitely after PCI.
+In patients who are not at high risk of bleeding, a P2Y12 inhibitor should be given daily for at least 6 months in stable ischemic heart disease patients and for at least 12 months in acute coronary syndrome (ACS) patients.
+Full guidelines are provided at the following website: http:// content.onlinejacc.org/ It is very important that the patient is compliant with the post-procedural antiplatelet recommendations.
 Premature discontinuation of prescribed antiplatelet medication could result in a higher risk of thrombosis, MI or death.
 Prior to PCI, if a surgical or dental procedure is anticipated that requires early discontinuation of antiplatelet therapy, the interventional cardiologist and patient should carefully consider whether a DES and its associated recommended antiplatelet therapy is the appropriate PCI choice.
 Following PCI, should a surgical or dental procedure be recommended that requires suspension of antiplatelet therapy, the risks and benefits of the procedure should be weighed against the possible risk associated with premature discontinuation of antiplatelet therapy.
 Generally, it is recommended to postpone elective surgery for one year and among those patients for whom surgery cannot be deferred, ASA should be considered during the perioperative period in high risk DES patients.
 Patients who require premature discontinuation of antiplatelet therapy secondary to significant active bleeding should be monitored carefully for cardiac events and, once stabilized, have their antiplatelet therapy restarted as soon as possible per the discretion of their treating physicians.

 Longitudinal Stent Deformation